 I stood in the middle of the fortress which had no ceiling and looked now more like a wild untamable courtyard.
-Exactly like me no the courtyard part though.
+Exactly like me.
 Twisting trees, uplifting giant roots, and annoying bits of weeds covered the stone floor cracking and bending stone destroying the path.
 If your lucky you won't trip and fall onto your face.
 Near the middle an enormous tree grew from out of the ground.
 You had to link ten men together to hug the giant trunk.
 Underneath of the tree was a roundish table full of maps, books, and bits of coal used for writing.
 I sat on a branch that extended over the table a leg dangling down.
 I was watching the precious gems of my trees fall to the ground.
 I looked down to see all twenty Merry Men gather around the table looking up at me.
 Varying between sizes and height, colors of hair and eyes, and different shades of clothes, they looked more like people in a village then people capable of destroying armies.
 I slowly raised form my position on the branch.
 They all regarded me as I jumped down from the branch landing with knees bent on top of the table.
 I pulled my hood down and stood up.
 Many of the men nodded in greeting.

 "Let us get started."
 I said and leapt of the table and walked toward the head of it.
 The head of the table was located against the tree and I leaned against the tree.
 Will Stutely started the conversation.
 He was going over the plan.
 Alan-a-Dale or as I called him Alan looked at me suspiciously.
 Alan was way taller than me, he was the tallest, and had been the best looking guy in his village.
 He joined after I had saved his sweetheart.
 He helped a bit but I had promised him and his sweetheart protection if he fought with me.
 I hadn't noticed I was fingering with the velvet bag.
 Will S. had finished and I straightened up.
 Unhooking the velvet bag I threw it on the table.